Add Some Pow to your Pizza (& Everything Else) with Salsa Macha

 There are many more variations on salsa macha than there are regions in Mexico.
 The late, great Diana Kennedy’s version, featured in My Mexico, skips the nuts and adds an entire cup of beer.
 The chile oil is really a blank canvas for creativity.

-Guajillo + Cherry + Cacao Nib is our sweetest, newest and chewiest salsa yet, with a mild-medium heat level.
+Sweet Heat is our sweetest, newest and chewiest salsa yet, with a medium heat level.
 It brings the tang of dried Montgomery cherries and pleasantly sharp, savory taste of real cacao to balance the warmth of chipotle and guajillo chiles.
 The cacao nibs are a non-allergenic alternative to the classic peanuts that lend each spoonful the ultimate crunch factor.
-Don’t let the cacao fool you — this is not a chocolatey salsa macha, per se (think the smoky depth of the best mole).
-This Pura Macha calls for dairy: level up the boring wheel of Brie on your cheese board, drizzle it over ricotta, or swirl it through vanilla ice cream for some serious wow factor—hello, Cherry Garcia’s spicy sister!
+Don’t let the cacao fool you — this is not a chocolatey salsa macha per se (think of the smoky depth of the best mole).
+This calls for dairy: level up the boring wheel of Brie on your cheese board, drizzle it over ricotta, or swirl it through vanilla ice cream for some serious wow factor—hello, Cherry Garcia’s spicy sister!
 We also like it atop a breakfast taco, spooned over salmon, or used as a marinade.
-(Ingredients: Grapeseed Oil, Chile Guajillo, Chile Chipotle, Cacao Nibs, Dried Cherry, Sugar, Sunflower Oil, Brown Sugar, Sea Salt)
+(Ingredients: Grapeseed Oil, Chile Guajillo, Dried Cherries, Cacao Nibs, Chile Chipotle, Brown Sugar, Sea Salt.)

 Photo by Dylan + Jeni.